The 3 Methods To Start A Fire With Sticks Are…

 Each of the three methods shares this concept.

-So let’s go through the general idea of how friction creates fire.
+So let’s go through how friction creates fire.

 And then we’ll dive into the details.